"

 States’ Roles and Public Schools[2]

-Federal laws provide the framework for states to effectively serve their students and communities, whereas state laws provide the details as to how educators can do this.
-While federal laws can sometimes seem ambiguous or overarching, state laws tend to be more specific to the context of the geographic and cultural needs of each state.
+Federal laws provide the framework for states to effectively serve their students and communities, and state laws provide the details about how educators can achieve that aim.
+While federal laws can sometimes seem ambiguous or overarching, state laws tend to be more specific to the context of the state’s geographic and cultural needs.

-For instance, states are regulated to provide a minimum public education to each child in their respective jurisdiction.
-However, each state is left to interpret what a minimum public education looks like in that state’s given context.
-As a result, each state has a compulsory attendance statute that determines the ages at which students in that state will be expected to attend school.
-This statute includes three categories: (1) Age of required attendance, which lists the range of ages that students must attend school within that state; (2) Minimum age limit to which free education must be offered, which lists the age that students must begin school within that state; and (3) Maximum age limit for which free education must be offered, which lists the cutoff age for students to complete school within that state.
-As you can see in the comparative example below, the ages vary depending on the state.
+For instance, each state is regulated to provide a minimum public education to each child in their respective jurisdiction, and each state is left to interpret what a minimum public education looks like for that state.
+As a result, each state’s compulsory attendance statute determines the ages when students in that state will be expected to attend school.
+This statute includes three categories: (1) Age of required attendance, which lists the range of ages that students must attend school within that state; (2) Minimum age limit for offering free education, which lists the age that students must begin school within that state; and (3) Maximum age limit for offering free education, which lists the cutoff age for students to complete school within that state.
+As the comparative example below show, the ages vary depending on the state.

 Comparison of compulsory attendance statute among four different states